broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 ## 1. Import Data
 In order to load data into BigQuery without hitting daily load limits, we recommend you group your input files into samples sets and follow these steps for each sample set.

+A sample set for the quickstart has already been created with 10 samples and paths to re-blocked gVCFs for each sample.
+Run the two import workflows against this sample set by selecting "sample_set" as the root entity type ("Step 1") and `gvs_demo-10` for the data ("Step 2").

 ## 1.1 Assign Gvs Ids
-To optimize the internal queries, each sample must have a unique and consecutive integer id assigned.
+To optimize the internal queries, each sample must have a unique and consecutive integer ID assigned.
 Run the `GvsAssignIds` workflow.
-This will create an appropiate id for each sample in the sample set and update the BigQuery data set with the sample name to id mapping info.
+This will create an appropriate ID for each sample in the sample set and update the BigQuery data set with the sample name to id mapping info.

 These are the required parameters which must be supplied to the workflow: